 Eradicating it would mean an end to much of the world’s hunger, childhood mortality, violence, social injustice and ecological destruction.

-Nearly half of the world’s population lives on less than $2.50 a day.
+Globally, 734 million people live in extreme poverty with less than $1.90 a day.
 Economic development at the individual, community and country levels is critical to driving true and lasting change.

 Through this fund, you will join with millions of people to change the world by helping to provide microfinance programs, training programs that foster entrepreneurship, business-building programs, asset recovery and protection services, and income and growth investment packages around the world.

 Your contributions go directly to supporting real and meaningful work to improve economic development around the world.

 Double-click to zoom (or unpinch to zoom for mobile) to see more impact areas

 Twice a week, Falodun Riskat made the seven-hour round trip journey to a farm in a neighboring state to buy live poultry.
 Then, at the crack of dawn each remaining day, she carried four cages full of chickens, cockerels and turkeys through the hot, crowded passages of the Awolono Market in Mushin, a sprawling open bazaar in the streets of Lagos, Nigeria.
 She barely had time to see her children, much less make sure they went to school.
 Repeat this times 20 years, and you’ll get a better sense of what Falodun’s life used to be like.

 Then one day Falodun heard about Global Impact charity partner Accion’s work with Accion Microfinance Bank through a market storm (a coordinated barrage of loan officers going stall to stall to hand out promotional leaflets about their institution’s services).
 In 2008, her days changed for the better when she received a U.S. $840 loan to expand her business.
 Falodun was able to acquire more animals and supplies, thus minimizing her time on the road and the resulting losses she experienced from the extreme heat that sometimes killed her chickens in transit.